 Just past the town, we turned onto a dirt road on the left, where the sign read “Rancho Santo Inez.”
 As always, Wagon Master Becky reminded us NOT to use our left turn signals.
 In this case it was especially important, because behind the caravan was a driver who was very anxious to overtake our caravan.
 If we had used our left turn signal, he might have taken this as an invitation to overtake – which would have been catastrophic as we were in fact all turning left on a narrow (and at this point dirt) highway.

 This road was long, and by far the roughest dirt road access to an RV camp we have ever driven along.
-We inched along at about 3 miles per hour, worried about damage to our Denali fifth wheel.
+We inched along at three miles per hour, worried about damage to our Denali fifth wheel.

 Apart from the truly horrible road, Rancho Santa Inez Campground was a very pleasant experience.
 We again had easy pull-through parking, but no hook-ups of any kind.
 There were two toilets that had seats and could be flushed.
 But honestly, that road was so horrible that I would not voluntarily stay at that campground again.
 Unfortunately, there are so few campgrounds in Baja that you don’t really have a choice.

 This campground is set in a working mountain ranch, complete with some cattle and horses (which terrified our dogs, Billy and Ripley).